 When asked what surprised him about humanity the most, the Dalai Lama replied:“Man.
 Because he sacrifices his health in order to make money.
 Then he sacrifices money to recuperate his health.
 And then he is so anxious about the future that he does not enjoy the present; the result being that he does not live in the present or the future; he lives as if he is never going to die, and then dies having never really lived.

 I remember talking to you all about my formula for happiness in a previous blog post.

 Time = Freedom = Happiness

 It goes hand-in-hand with the Dali Lama’s concept of trading health for wealth.
-I felt I had that one figured out (except when I traded happiness for the ability to save more money by working full time).
+I felt I had that one figured out but then I went back to working full time (which as a therapist basically means 50+ hrs a week).
 I got greedy in the hopes of furthering our future travels and I paid the ultimate price: misery and lost time in my now.

 For me, my original formula holds true.
 I know money factors in there, but how much money does one really need to live?
 In my opinion, not a whole lot!
 I would sacrifice material things and going out to eat for life experiences and early retirement any day!
 But, that’s me.
 So I ask: